-Having arthritis doesn’t mean you have to miss out on doing the things you love.
-While there is no cure, with the right support, planning, and treatment, it is more than possible for seniors with arthritis to stay active and healthy.
+While arthritis affects about 20% of the Canadian population over the age of 15, the likelihood of experiencing the chronic pain of arthritis increases with age.
+Which is why it’s important to know that having arthritis doesn’t mean you have to miss out on doing the things you love.
+With the right support, planning, and interventions, it is more than possible for seniors with arthritis to stay active and healthy.

 The most commonly affected joints tend to be in the hands, knees, hips and spine; however, it can develop anywhere in the body.
 Although symptoms of arthritis vary from person to person- and depending on the type of arthritis present-some of the most common symptoms include:

 - Joints inflammation

 Other than taking the medication prescribed by your doctor, is there anything that you can do to ease the pain?
 The answer is “yes”.

 How to Cope With Chronic Pain

 First things first: Make sure you’ve been following your doctor’s advice on pain management.
 Once that’s taken care of, look at how you can make lifestyle changes to help you cope with pain related to arthritis.

 If you have joint inflammation, it’s important to keep moving as much as you can.
 It might seem as though it could make your symptoms worse, but in reality, the worst thing you can do is sit still because joint health relies on movement.

 Exercise is one of the most important treatments for arthritis.
 Exercise can:

 - Reduce pain